dweber019/apc-php-webinar/README.md

 > Caugtion: Uncomment the above lines asap after validation, as these lines expose sentitive information (e.g. Your service credentials)

 ## Integrate mariaDB as service
-Fist things first.
-Add a mariaDB servie to the application cloud like [this](https://docs.developer.swisscom.com/console/services.html).
+First things first.
+Add a mariaDB service to the application cloud like [this](https://docs.developer.swisscom.com/console/services.html).

 Next we add the service to our ```manifest.yaml```.
 This will auto bind the service to our application.
 After the change the file should look like this:
 ```yaml